Walter

 weather influences and in particularly optimally thermally

-with regard to design and assembly, as well as inexpensively
+simple with regard to design and assembly, as well as

-The dependent claims claim particular further developments and
+1. The dependent claims claim particular further developments

 The bivouac shelter is thus characterised in that the basis unit

-opening lying opposite the foot region.
-The basis unit is moreover
+connection opening lying opposite the foot region.
+The basis

-designed in a self-supporting manner in the operating position and
+unit is moreover designed in a self-supporting manner in the

-inner (insulating) body as well as an outer (insulating) body.
+an inner (insulating) body as well as an outer (insulating)

+body.
+The outer body bears on the inner insulating body and

+envelops this at least partly and preferably completely.
 The

-outer body bears on the inner insulating body and envelops this at

-least partly and preferably completely.
-The outer body in

 The inner body can e.g. be inserted into the outer body.
 The two